 # Bio

-I currently work as an applied scientist at Microsoft.
-I did my master's studies at the University of Virginia, where I was a member of the ILP Lab (opens new window) working with Prof. Yangfeng Ji (opens new window).
+Previously, I spent a year working as an applied scientist at Microsoft.
+I did my master's work at the University of Virginia, where I was a member of the ILP Lab (opens new window) working with Yangfeng Ji (opens new window).
 I've also spent time at Microsoft Research (Beijing (opens new window) and Redmond (opens new window)) since I was an undergraduate at CUGB (opens new window).

 # Publications